What is IDC or Inter Discipline Check?

 - Pipe / Valve / special in-line fittings Vendor Data

-- Electrical Load List prepared by Electrical
+- Electrical Load List prepared by the Electrical

 - Equipment (Static / Rotating / Package) Vendor Data